1jour1vin

 Wine rated (2022 guide) 92/100

-Fruity, rich, with a lovely wild strawberry flavor.
-The register is quite open and the dosage is well managed for an extra dry.
-The palette and palate are consistent, with a lovely smoothness that is not overpowering.
-This will allow for some wonderful food pairings.
+Fruity and rich, with a distinct wild strawberry character.
+The profile is quite open, and the dosage is well-balanced for an extra dry champagne.
+The aroma and palate are harmonious, with a lovely smoothness that isn’t overpowering.
+This makes it ideal for pairing with food.

 About the estate:

-The oldest Champagne house, founded in 1584, has been owned by the Renaud-Cointreau group since 1994.
-Now under the leadership of Odilon de Varine and Gabrielle Bouby-Malagu in the cellar, it stands out for its consistent production of wines that are intense, powerful, and carried by a beautiful tension that balances them and allows them to age harmoniously.
+The oldest Champagne house, founded in 1584, has been owned by the Renaud-Cointreau Group since 1994.
+Now under the leadership of Odilon de Varine and Gabrielle Bouby-Malagu in the cellar, it is distinguished by its consistent production of wines that are intense and powerful, yet characterized by a beautiful tension that balances them and allows for harmonious aging.

 Customer rating